 - Travel itinerary: Detailed plans showing return flight (refundable booking is fine)

-- Previous travel history: Passport stamps showing compliance with previous visas
+- Previous travel history: Passport stamps showing compliance with previous visas (Schengen, UK, Canada)

 What is the most common reason for US visa refusal?

 Section 214(b) is the most common reason for US visa refusal.
 This means the consular officer was not convinced that you have sufficient ties to your home country to ensure your return after a temporary visit.
 To overcome this, you must demonstrate strong employment, family, property, or other ties that compel you to return home.
+The vast majority of B1/B2, F1, and other nonimmigrant visa denials cite Section 214(b).

 Can I appeal a US visa refusal?